Google and Facebook envision Stories for news, not social

 TechCrunch first reported that Facebook has started letting public figures share Stories to their followers, not just friends.
 While Pages aren’t allowed to make Stories yet, this feature already allows individual journalists to string together photos and videos to create immersive slideshows from the field or office.

 We also broke news that Facebook is now testing Stories viewing on desktop.
-It’s also also testing Stories that let you go Live, which could be useful for breaking news publishers if they get access.
+It’s also testing Stories that let you go Live, which could be useful for breaking news publishers if they get access.

-Meanwhile, the Wall Street Journal reported today that Google is preparing to soon launch “Stamp”, which combines Snapchat’s Stories format with Google’s own Accelerated Mobile Pages, It will let news outlets share slideshows of photos, videos, and text that appear in search results but can also be hosted on a publisher’s website.
+Meanwhile, The Wall Street Journal reported today that Google is preparing to soon launch “Stamp,” which combines Snapchat’s Stories format with Google’s own Accelerated Mobile Pages.
+It will let news outlets share slideshows of photos, videos and text that appear in search results, but also can be hosted on a publisher’s website.

 The Facebook updates seemed a little perplexing, considering critics have panned Facebook Stories as obtrusive and unnecessary.
 Facebook already has the extraordinarily popular Instagram Stories and WhatsApp Status products that each see 250 million daily users.

 But Facebook Stories make more sense if you think of them as a news-focused complement to Instagram Stories.
 Because Instagram is all about visual sharing and has long-forbid links outside of Stories, it hasn’t emerged as a journalism powerhouse like Facebook with its links and Trends and Instant Articles.
-Facebook could open Stories to publishers, and hope their content will make its Stories more popular, and lure users into sharing their social Stories there too.
+Facebook could open Stories to publishers, and hope their content will make its Stories more popular and lure users into sharing their social Stories there, too.

 Google, on the other hand, seems ready to leapfrog past social Stories entirely to focus on Stamp.
-That may be wise since it’s historically been terrible at social products like the flopped Google+, Buzz, and Wave, plus its mess of fragmented messaging apps.
+That may be wise, as it’s historically been terrible at social products like the flopped Google+, Buzz and Wave, plus its mess of fragmented messaging apps.

-Google reportedly floated a $30 billion offer to acquire Snapchat both in 2016, and just before its IPO this year, Business Insider reported yesterday.
-Axios’ Dan Primack and one of TechCrunch’s own sources had heard of Google’s interest in Snap too.
+Google reportedly floated a $30 billion offer to acquire Snapchat both in 2016 and just before its IPO this year, Business Insider reported yesterday.
+Axios’ Dan Primack and one of TechCrunch’s own sources heard of Google’s interest in Snap, too.
 Yet Snap’s fiercely independent CEO Evan Spiegel has shown no interest in selling, emboldened by Snap’s continued ascent after he rejected a $3 billion buyout offer from Facebook in 2013.

-With Google lagging further and further behind in the Stories war, and Snap unkeen on an alliance, leaning on its strength in search and surfacing journalism could get it back in the fight.
+With Google lagging further and further behind in the Stories war, and Snap not keen on an alliance, leaning on its strength in search and surfacing journalism could get it back in the fight.

-If the two tech giants can popularize this new format, they could lure more publishers to their platforms, gain more data on what people care about, and serve more lucrative video ads wherever Stories are shown.
+If the two tech giants can popularize this new format, they could lure more publishers to their platforms, gain more data on what people care about and serve more lucrative video ads wherever Stories are shown.
 Anyone can display text or host a video.
 The technological requirements of Stories could make publishers even more dependent on Silicon Valley for content distribution.

 Snapchat might even benefit if the two titans encourage more newsrooms to produce Stories.
 A year ago it asked publishers to build 10-person Discover content teams.
 That wouldn’t seem so crazy if they had other places to put those Stories.
 If Twitter doesn’t get involved, it could be left in the dust.
 It’s a pivotal moment.